New research, published in the journal Cell Reports, finds a drug combination that kills cancer cells by depleting them of energy.

 It lowers blood sugar by slowing the release of glucose from the liver and the absorption of sugar from food in the gut.

 Recently, scientists have brought more uses of the drug to light.
-Physicians prescribe metformin to help treat polycystic ovary syndrome, and some researchers have suggested that the drug may improve fertility and help regulate menstrual cycles.
+Physicians prescribe metformin to help

 Some have even suggested that metformin may improve longevity.
 Animal studies have found that the drug may influence the metabolic processes associated with aging and age-related conditions, and clinical trials of metformin’s effects on human lifespan are currently under way.